 Immediately after the treatment

-The sunburn-like feeling may last several hours and then nearly disappear.
-It will commonly be brought on again by showering.
+The sunburn-like feeling will last several hours and then nearly disappear.

 Sun should be avoided.
 Be aware that while driving one is exposed to the sun

-Sunscreen should be applied every morning and reapplied as often as recommended
+Sunscreen should be applied every morning and reapplied as often as is practical

 A hat should be worn.

 Soothing gel may be purchased from the clinic and used twice daily.